pingcap/docs-cn/ticdc/ticdc-overview.md

 TiCDC only provides partial support for scenarios of large transactions in the upstream.
 For details, refer to [FAQ: Does TiCDC support replicating large transactions?
 Is there any risk?](/ticdc/troubleshoot-ticdc.md#does-ticdc-support-replicating-large-transactions-is-there-any-risk).

+## Notice for compatibility issues

+### Incompatibility issue caused by using the TiCDC v5.0.0-rc `cdc cli` tool to operate a v4.0.x cluster

+When using the `cdc cli` tool of TiCDC v5.0.0-rc to operate a v4.0.x TiCDC cluster, you might encounter the following abnormal situations:

+- If the TiCDC cluster is v4.0.8 or an earlier version, using the v5.0.0-rc `cdc cli` tool to create a replication task might cause cluster anomalies and get the replication task stuck.

+- If the TiCDC cluster is v4.0.9 or a later version, using the v5.0.0-rc `cdc cli` tool to create a replication task will cause the old value and unified sorter features to be unexpectedly enabled by default.

+Solutions: Use the `cdc` executable file corresponding to the TiCDC cluster version to perform the following operations:

+1. Delete the changefeed created using the v5.0.0-rc `cdc cli` tool.
+For example, run the `tiup cdc:v4.0.9 cli changefeed remove -c xxxx --pd=xxxxx --force` command.
+2. If the replication task is stuck, restart the TiCDC cluster.
+For example, run the `tiup cluster restart <cluster_name> -R cdc` command.
+3. Re-create the changefeed.
+For example, run the `tiup cdc:v4.0.9 cli changefeed create --sink-uri=xxxx --pd=xxx` command.

+> **Note:**
+>
+> The above issue exists only when `cdc cli` is v5.0.0-rc.
+Other v5.0.x `cdc cli` tool can be compatible with v4.0.x clusters.

 ## Install and deploy TiCDC

 You can either deploy TiCDC along with a new TiDB cluster or add the TiCDC component to an existing TiDB cluster.
 For details, see [Deploy TiCDC](/ticdc/deploy-ticdc.md).